starryalley/go-servotester/README.md

-go-servotester is a simple RC servo tester program on Raspberry Pi using the Go programming language (http://golang.org/).
+go-servotester is a simple RC servo tester program on Raspberry Pi using the Go programming language.

 It uses the following projects:
 - gobot (http://gobot.io/) for managing pin on Raspberry Pi platform